Office Waiting Room

-Self-pay (paying out of pocket) rates are $175 for initial session and $150 for following sessions.
+Self-pay (paying out of pocket) rates are $175 for the initial evaluation sessions ( 2 sessions) and $150 for all sessions following.

 Blue Cross Blue Shield coverage varies depending on your insurance plan.
-If you have not met your deductible, the cost will be the same as self-pay rates until deductible has been met.
+If you have not met your deductible, the cost will be determined by your insurance providers contracted rate.
+You will need to contact your insurance provider for the exact rate.
 If your deductible has been met or waived you may have a co-pay (ranging from $20-$60) or no co-pay.

 Out of network coverage pertains to all other insurance companies besides Blue Cross Blue Shield PPO.
 All sufficient paperwork from treatment is provided to client, and client waits for reimbursement from insurance company.
 Client is required to pay providers rates at time of service.